 Overuse and minor injuries can result in a stress reaction or deep bone bruise.
 If you start to feel shin pain, cut back your exercise routine, and allow time for healing.
 Continued pressure on the bone can make it start to crack, resulting in a stress fracture.

 Stress fracture heel

 A stress fracture that occurs in the heel is due to abnormal stress that has been placed upon it.
-The most common presentation is with a sudden alteration in training regimen, (more sprinting, increased mileage or increased training intensity) that develops global pain around the heel.
+The most common presentation is with a sudden alteration in the training regimen, (more sprinting, increased mileage, or increased training intensity) that develops global pain around the heel.
 Swelling may or may not be seen with this problem.
 This type of injury is more common in women, especially those with menstrual irregularities and lower calcium intake.

 - Pain that intensifies during normal activities

 - Tenderness to touch at the site of the fracture

 - Possible bruising